Landlord’s Legal Requirements:

 It is clear that there is a requirement to inspect and test all types of electrical equipment in all work situations.

-Visual electrical inspections are just £79.00 + VAT
+Projected cost of a Visual electrical inspection are from £60.00 + VAT

 PAT Testing CLICK HERE